Vlasov-Poisson system tackled by particle simulation utilising boundary element methods: Hierarchical approximation

-Searching for the optimal partition of $\mathcal{I} \times \mathcal{J}$ in a sense that equation \eqref{eq:low-rank-factorisation} holds for most blocks with minimal rank $r$ is prohibitively expensive.
+Searching for the optimal partition of $\mathcal{I} \times \mathcal{J}$ in a sense that equation \eqref{eq:low-rank-h2} holds for most blocks with minimal rank $r$ is prohibitively expensive.
 Therefore, the partition of $\mathcal{I} \times \mathcal{J}$, called block cluster tree, is constructed via partitions of $\mathcal{I}$ and $\mathcal{J}$.
-These are given as cluster trees.
-[3] \begin{definition} A tree $T(\mathcal{I})$ with nodes $V$ and edges $E$ is called a cluster tree if {\roman{enumi}} \begin{enumerate} \item $\mathcal{I}$ is the root of $T(\mathcal{I})$, \item each non-leaf node is a disjoint union of its sons, \item each non-leaf node has at least two sons. \end{enumerate} For a node $\sigma \in V$ the set of sons is defined as
+These are given as cluster trees, see~\ref{alg:cluster-tree} for their construction.
+They start with the whole index set in their root.
+Step by step, further levels are added, where each level represents a disjoint union of the original set.
+The splitting of a node of the cluster tree stops if the number of indices is below a given threshold $n_\text{min}$.
+For computational ease and also for the interpolation points used later, axis-parallel bounding boxes $B$ are associated to all nodes of the cluster tree.
+This simplifies the computation of the admissibility condition a lot.